HiddeBV/iasa-ai-course/final assignment/final-assignment-solution.md

 As CTO of Tinkleman Coffee, this report presents a comprehensive AI/ML strategy that integrates our current portfolio of AI initiatives, addresses regulatory requirements across our global operations (US, China, Singapore, Germany/EU), and establishes an AI Center of Excellence for ethical deployment and governance of future AI projects.

+## Methodology Note

+This strategic document represents a comprehensive framework for AI implementation.
+While specific quantitative metrics would be developed through detailed business case analysis and pilot studies, this document focuses on strategic direction, governance structures, and implementation approaches.
+All financial projections and performance targets would require validation through proper feasibility studies and market analysis before implementation.

 ## Table of Contents

 1. [Current AI/ML Project Portfolio](#current-aiml-project-portfolio)